krebs/krops/README.md

 Comments, questions, pull-requests and patches, etc. are very welcome, and can be directed
 at:

-- IRC: #krebs at freenode
+- IRC: #krebs at hackint
 - Mail: [spam@krebsco.de](mailto:spam@krebsco.de)
 - Github: https://github.com/krebs/krops/